content-left-bg.png

 • create language and literacy-rich home and learning environments.

-Increasing understanding of the typical progression of oral language and emergent literacy development will facilitate early identification of children at-risk for reading difficulties.
+Increasing understanding of the typical progression of oral language and emergent literacy development will facilitate early identification of children at-risk for reading and writing difficulties.

 Speech Pathology Australia produced the Communication Milestone Kit to outline how early childhood educators and speech language pathologists can work together to ensure that children reach these milestones within the expected timeframes.